Jaime-Barillas/projects/mapmaker/clj/README.md

 # Mapmaker

-A program to help you make tiled maps.
+A program to help you make tile based 2D maps.

 NOTE: If you want a JavaFX control to grow to fill it's VBox then it is best to set VGrow to ALWAYS and prefHeight to 0.